-The following ByLaws contain changes approved by the CDSS Membership in March 2014.
+The following bylaws contain changes approved by the CDSS Membership in September 2021.

 Article 1.
 General